Successful completion of the BA1 course Introduction to Contemporary China A.

 This course engages with the structural social and political developments that are taking place in China, both in the rural and urban areas.
 There will be a focus on the social effects of the processes which shape society, the media, and perceptions of China´s international role.
-Students will learn how the Chinese themselves cope with both opportunities and obstacles available for them in a changing society.
+Students will learn how Chinese citizens themselves cope with both opportunities and obstacles available to them in a changing society.
 Problems involved in governing and controlling China’s rapidly changing society will have our special attention.

 Participants in this course will acquire the following: